hsp1324/communitygrows/README.md

 ![Imgur](http://i.imgur.com/KCYGEka.png)
 ## Client
-Our client, the deputy director of Community Grows, needed us to help improve 3 main areas of previous legacy code base Extensibility of the Board Portal:
+Our client, the deputy director of Community Grows, needed us to help improve 3 main areas of previous legacy code base

+  * Extensibility of the Board Portal
   * Centralization of work related technologies
   * Help members stay informed and up to date on the latest happenings within the organization and allow members to easily communicate to the larger community via announcement functions
-    Technology
-  * Our Board Portal was built on a Ruby backend, with CSS, HTML, JavaScript, JQuery.
-API employed: Google Calendar.

 ## New Features
   * Committee Management Feature | allows admins of CGs to easily create, delete, update, modify, hide, restrict member access to each committee